Locally tail-scale invariant scoring rules for evaluation of extreme value forecasts: Scaled weighted scoring rules

 \subsection{Scaled weighted CRPS}

-For any kernel score we can use the construction \eqref{eq:kernel:standard} for generalised kernel scores to construct a corresponding scaled version by using $h(x) = -\frac{1}{2}\log(x)$ as done for the SCRPS.
-By the following proposition, this can be done for the wCRPS.
-The proof is given in Appendix \ref{sec:appendix:proofs}. \begin{proposition} The wCRPS as defined in Eq. \eqref{eq:wCRPS} is a kernel score. \end{proposition} Thus, by this proposition combined with the construction \eqref{eq:kernel:standard}, the scoring rule defined as
+For any kernel score we can use the construction in Eq.~\eqref{eq:kernel:standard} for generalised kernel scores to construct a corresponding scaled version by using $h(x) = -\frac{1}{2}\log(x)$ as done for the SCRPS.
+By the following proposition, this can be done for the wCRPS. \begin{proposition} The wCRPS as defined in Eq. \eqref{eq:wCRPS} is a kernel score. \end{proposition} This proposition was shown previously by \citet{Allen2022EvaluatingScores}, and for completeness, a proof is given in Appendix~\ref{sec:appendix:proofs}.
+Thus, by this proposition combined with the construction in Eq.~\eqref{eq:kernel:standard}, the scoring rule defined as

 is proper, and can be a suitable alternative for evaluating extremes.
 As for the SCRPS, an alternative definition of the swCRPS would be to use Eq. \eqref{eq:scale-invariant} on the wCRPS.
 This definition was proposed in \citep{Vandeskog2022}, and since the wCRPS is a kernel score the two definitions in fact coincide, up to an additive constant.